Lean Validation: The Fundamental Guide

 • Is this group or webinar relevant for people who would be interested in my offering?

-• Does this group or webinar touch on the pain points my product or service can solve?
+• Does this group or webinar address the pain points my product or service can solve?

 The LinkedIn Sales Navigator is a great tool for finding B2B profiles.
 Think of it as a huge B2B database that enables you to do targeted searches based on things like: